 Tom Verlaine, guitarist and singer of influential rock band Television, dies at 73

-Tom Verlaine, a founding father of American punk and a fixture of the 197os New York rock scene, died Saturday in Manhattan as the result of a brief illness.
+Tom Verlaine, a founding father of American punk and a fixture of the 1970s New York rock scene, died Saturday in Manhattan as the result of a brief illness.
 He was 73.

 His death was confirmed to NPR in a press release from Jesse Paris Smith, the daughter of Verlaine collaborator Patti Smith, who also once dated the artist.

-"I met Tom when I was a child, not long after my Dad passed away," Paris Smith wrote in a statement to NPR.
+"I met Tom when I was a child, not long after my dad passed away," Jesse Paris Smith wrote in a statement to NPR.
 "In him, I felt the energy of a father, a man to hug, to laugh with, to share in mischievous jokes and wild imagination."

 Verlaine was best known as the singer and guitarist with the influential rock band Television.
 Television's first two albums, Marquee Moon and Adventure, were met with great critical acclaim, if not soaring sales.
 These albums laid the foundation for alternative rock.